Questions about our Clarifi COVID-19 test? We have answers.

 The Clarifi COVID-19 Saliva Test was developed by Quadrant Biosciences and SUNY Upstate Medical University.

 Staying safe doesn't have to be uncomfortable or complicated.
-Our saliva test is easy to use, painless, fast, and accurately detects Delta and all other known variants.
+Our saliva test is easy to use, painless, fast, and accurately detects Omicron, Delta, and all other known variants.

 To date, this test has been used by over 2 million students, from kindergarten to college.